caerphoto/showdown_typography/README.md

 # showdown_typography

+A Showdown extension that adds “curly quotes”, en– and em— dashes and ellipses… to the Showdown JavaScript Markdown converter.

 This library forked from [https://github.com/caerphoto/showdown_typography](https://github.com/caerphoto/showdown_typography)

 - Fix renderer messes with embedded HTML
 - Support multilingual(unicode)

+You can also see a live demo [here](http://yangpro.github.io/showdown_typography/).

 ## Use stand-alone